CarlaMarti/Final_Project/README.md

 * pylint scripts/exploratory_analysis_encoded --> 9.81

-* pylint scripts --> 4.35...
-(I used a lot of options, and imported many codes)
+* pylint scripts --> 4.54...
+(I used a lot of options, and imported many codes.
+In order to improve this mark I had to simplify my project...)

 * pylint tests --> 9.64

+<div style="border-top: 4px solid black;"></div>